anishkanabar/lang-of-pol/asr/test and presentation/README.md

 - tf_devices.py: sanity checks to print the available GPU devices
 ### Model:
 - train_deepspeech.py: loads the training dataset and trains the model
+- predict_deepspeech.py: loads new examples from training datset and transcribes them with model
 - deepasr: implementation of neural net models
 - speechbrain: implementation of neural net models
 - espnet: implementation of neural net models